 Pam Didner: I, I, 100% agree with you.
 The backlinks and also link strategy is very, very hard.
 Your content needs to be incredibly solid.

 Geoff Atkinson: Yes, you know, it’s a hard task.
 Um, so that’s still really important.
 I think content, you know, I hate to say it, and I’m a little contrarian here.
 Still, the content marketing sort of revolution is, from an SEO perspective, we find companies that are spending so much money on content that they’re just doing content for content sake.
 Like if you ask them what the strategy is behind it or what they’re trying to achieve, but they’re just throwing money at it.
 And they’re like, “Everybody’s talking about content marketing.
 So we’re going to have a content marketing manager, and they’re going to, you know, we’re going to pay them this, and they’re going to have all these resources,” but there’s no clear strategy around.

 Now really good content is extremely valuable.
 But the mistake I see most companies and many big companies making is that they’re just throwing dollars at the solution instead of thinking it through having a strategy, executing on that strategy and making sure that it’s successful and also measuring it.
 And so they just like you do other channels.
 Is it driving visitors?
-Is it driving revenue?
-Is it driving conversions?
-Um, so that’s one of the biggest mistakes.
+Is it driving revenue, conversions?
+So that’s one of the biggest mistakes.

 But yeah, I think about, you know, putting that foundation in place.
 Getting the backlinks pointing in is hard, but that makes Google notice and say, “okay, this is important”, And then refreshing that content, so they want to keep coming back.
 And if you do those things, those sort of three things, you’re most likely going to be pretty successful from an SEO perspective.

 Pam Didner: Yep.
 Uh, what about voice activation on search?
 What is your thought on that?
 And, uh, also, where do you think the voice search is going?